alejoeyzaguirre/alejoeyzaguirre/README.md

-- Hi, I’m @alejoeyzaguirre and I'm currently an econ student at PUC de Chile.
+- Hi, I’m @alejoeyzaguirre and I'm currently an Econ student at PUC de Chile.
-- I’m interested in economics (micro, IO) and data science.
+- I’m interested in Economics (micro, IO) and Data Science.
 - I’m currently working as a Data Scientist at ConsiliumBots and also once in a while I try to program some things.
-- I’m looking to collaborate on the economics field to maximize everyones welfare.
+- I’m looking to collaborate in the economics field to maximize everyones welfare.
 - For any question just ask me by email (jeeyzaguirre@uc.cl).

 <!---